What does Brexit mean for wedding businesses?

 In any economic instability, some people do well and some people don’t.
 You need to be savvy and use the opportunity to grow and advertise in the right places.
 For example, venues that attract an overseas market should be focusing on advertising abroad to attract European brides currently seeking a good deal.

-There are some SMEs who will thrive under Brexit; these are the businesses who are already looking for new opportunities and will work with the big businesses in the industry to make Brexit work for them.
+There are some businesses that will thrive under Brexit; these are the businesses that are already looking for new opportunities and will work with the big businesses in the industry to make Brexit work for them.
 In a nutshell, the businesses who come to terms with our exit from the EU the quickest, are most likely to thrive in the UK’s future wedding industry.